fin-hypergrid/datasaur-base/README.md

 This module is the successor to fin-hypergrid-data-source-base (which will no longer be maintained).

-datasaur-base@2.0.0 implements publish-subscribe and deprecates Data Controllers.
+datasaur-base@3.0.0 implements data source interface with fallbacks and deprecates Data Controllers.
 (All support for Data Controllers has been removed from Hypergrid as of version 3.0.0.)